Guavus/sftp-actions/docs/SFTPPut-action.md

 * `cdap-user@googlegroups.com <https://groups.google.com/d/forum/cdap-user>`

 The *cdap-user* mailing list is primarily for users using the product to develop applications or building plugins for appplications.
-You can expect questions from users, release announcements and any other discussions that we think will be helpful to the users.
+You can expect questions from users, release announcements, and start any other discussions that you think will be helpful to the users.

 ## Slack Channel